Adelitas Way: History

-Anything", "Habit" and "Shine On" from their upcoming 6th album.
-The album, Shine On was released on August 14, 2020.

-In January 2011, the band revealed their second album's title, Home School Valedictorian.
+In January 2011, the band revealed their second album which was entitled Home School Valedictorian.
 The album was produced by Dave Bassett and released June 7, 2011.
 Adelitas Way's first single off the second album Home School Valedictorian, "Sick", was released on March 11, 2011.
 It reached No. 1 at Active Rock Radio, becoming the band's first No. 1 single.
 It was followed up by "The Collapse" in late August that same year which hit No. 2 at active rock radio.
 On February 16, 2012 "Criticize" was released as the third single, and reached No. 1 on the active rock chart, becoming the band's second No. 1 single from the album.
 "Alive" was announced as the fourth and final single, released on August 13, 2012, and reached No. 4 on the U.S. Active Rock Chart in early 2013.

-Writing began at the very end of 2012 and continued through July 2013.
-On May 7, 2013, guitarist Keith Wallen revealed through his Facebook page that he was leaving the band to pursue his own personal goals and became the new guitarist for Breaking Benjamin In late July, it was announced that Grammy Award winning rock producer Nick Raskulinecz would be producing their third album.
+Writing began in 2012 and continued through 2013.
+On May 7, 2013, guitarist Keith Wallen revealed through his Facebook page that he was leaving the band and became the new guitarist for Breaking Benjamin.
+Around the same time, original guitarist Chris iOrio also departed to join the band Foundry.
+In late July, it was announced that Grammy Award winning rock producer Nick Raskulinecz would be producing their third album.
 Recording began in early September at Rock Falcon Studio in Nashville, Tennessee.
 In December, bassist Derek Johnston left the band.
 Their first single off of the album, "Dog on a Leash", was released on April 8, 2014, followed by a music video.
 "Dog on a Leash" reached No. 7 on the Active Rock chart.

 Stuck was released on July 29, 2014, through Virgin Records/CMG.
 On August 15, 2014, it was officially announced that "Save the World" would be the second single off the album and was released on September 12, 2014.